-The rear camera is arranged on a Quad-cam setup, the highlight is the Gimbal stabilization system for the 48MP main camera.
-As advertised, it will somehow reduce shakiness when taking a shot or shooting a video, the main camera sensor is a little bit oversized comparing to the rest of the camera.
+The rear camera is arranged on a Quad-cam setup; the highlight is the Gimbal stabilization system for the 48MP primary camera.
+As advertised, it will somehow reduce shakiness when taking a shot or shooting a video; the primary camera sensor is a little bit oversized compared to the rest of the camera.
 The other camera is 13MP for portraits, 8MP for the telephoto camera, and another 8MP for ultra-wide angle.
 Video output can deliver a 4K quality with the option of lowering it to 1080p without compromising the 30fps video output.
 The front camera is 32MP with default app setting options such as beauty effect, depth mode, portrait, and low-light.
-We’re still waiting for the sample to come to test the full functionality, we will update you on our next review.
+We’re still waiting for the sample to come to test the full functionality; we will update you on our following review.

-The new built-in gimbal stabilization feature is a big advantage in the mobile video and photography segment.
-We just hope the introductory price is lower than the first smartphone with this feature, but hey, it’s a good phone.
-Go check it out!
+The new built-in gimbal stabilization feature is a significant advantage in mobile video and photography.
+We hope the introductory price is lower than the first smartphone with this feature, but hey, it’s a good phone.
+Please go check it out!